IBM/watson-assistant-slots-intro/doc/source/openshift.md

-# Running watson-assistant-slots-intro on RedHat OpenShift
+# Run on RedHat OpenShift

 This document shows how to run the `watson-assistant-slots-intro` application in a container running on RedHat OpenShift.